2014 Italian Grand Prix: Race

 The weather at the start was dry and sunny, with the air temperature 25 C and the track temperature from 37 to 42 C. A right-front wheel cooler fitted to Hamilton's car detached and crunched on the front wing, causing Mercedes to push him to his grid slot following a reconnaissance lap.
 An inspection by Mercedes found there to be no problems for Hamilton.
 Unlike previous years when softer tyre compounds were selected, making one pit stops was calculated to be faster than two by around 12 seconds.
 Ericsson was ordered to begin from the pit lane after being penalised for driving too fast under double waved yellow flag conditions in the third practice session.
 When the race began from its standing start at 14:00 Central European Summer Time (UTC+02:00), an incorrect mode dropped Hamilton to fourth and moving Rosberg to the lead into the Rettifilo chicane.
 Wheelspin dropped Bottas to 11th.
-Magnussen passed Massa on the left for second going into the Rettifilo chicane.
+Magnussen passed Massa on the outside for second going into the Rettifilo chicane.
 Pérez accelerated faster than Alonso and passed him before Alonso repassed Pérez on the left at Curva Grande corner.

 Nico Rosberg led 26 of the first 29 laps before an error put off the track, moving Hamilton into the lead.

 Vettel moved to fifth by the end of the first lap but his teammate Ricciardo was put wide onto the chicane's run-off area, dropping four positions over the same distance.
 Massa attempted to take second from Magnussen by braking later than he did at the start of lap two as Rosberg pulled away from the two.
 Magnssen went wide at Curva Grande corner and blocked another pass from Massa.
 DRS was enabled on the next lap and Hamilton used it to attack Massa, allowing Magnussen to pull away from Massa.
 Magnussen defended but ran deep entering the Rettifilo chicane, allowing Massa to slipstream him into the Variante della Roggia chicane and steered right to claim second place.
 Magnussen entered the turn off the racing line, spun his tyres on its exit, allowing Hamilton past for third into the first Lesmo corner with better acceleration.
 Massa and Hamilton pulled away from Magnussen who was being caught by Vettel, Button, Alonso and Pérez.